-- Conventional loans: No private mortgage insurance (PMI) is required if you provide a 20% down payment.
+- Conventional loans: You don’t need to pay private mortgage insurance (PMI) if you provide a 20% down payment.
 If your down payment is less than that, you’ll have to pay mortgage insurance.
-But your mortgage insurance is canceled once you reached 80% equity in your home.
+But your mortgage insurance is canceled once you reach 80% equity in your home.

 - FHA loans: As long as you meet the lender’s requirements, you can refinance your FHA loan down the road.
 And it may be easier to refinance an FHA loan thanks to a program known as streamline refinance.

 This program is offered by the Department of Housing and Urban Development (HUD).
 It allows you to refinance your existing FHA loan but avoid the home appraisal process.